dnsimple/dnsimple-support/content/articles/templates.markdown

 ![Apply the template from the record editor](/files/template-record-created.png)

-If the template is not be applied, it is possible that the content of the template conflicts with an existing record on your domain.
+If the template is not being applied, it is possible that the content of the template conflicts with an existing record on your domain.
 For example, if your domain already has a "beta" CNAME record, the template will not apply.
 Templates do not override any existing DNS records on your domain.